SahithiThulluri/Palindrome/README.md

 # Palindrome
-Python code to check whether a string is palindrome or not
+Python code to check whether a string is palindrome or not.